Flevy Management Insights Case Study

 Given the successes and areas for improvement identified, the recommended next steps include a deeper analysis of the loyalty program to identify specific elements that could be further optimized to increase repeat purchase rates.
 Additionally, it would be prudent to explore strategies for maintaining the momentum of digital engagement while mitigating the risk of digital fatigue, possibly through more nuanced segmentation and personalized content delivery.
 Continuous monitoring and adaptation of the strategies based on real-time data and feedback will be crucial to sustaining the gains achieved and identifying new opportunities for improvement.

-Source: Customer Retention Enhancement in Aerospace, Flevy Management Insights, 2024
+Source: Customer Retention Enhancement Project for a Fast-Growing Retail Company in the e-Commerce Space, Flevy Management Insights, David Tang, 2025

 Flevy is the world's largest knowledge base of best practices.